Have your papers in order for entering the Netherlands

 Make an appointment with KVK

 You can make an online appointment for your registration, or you can call +31 88 5851585 (press 9 for the menu in English).
-You have to come to a KVK office in person to register if your business structure is sole proprietor or a partnership.
+You have to visit a KVK office in person to register if your business structure is sole proprietor or a partnership.

 Costs and KVK number